dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 poisoning the land and everything that grows on it.
 What is required is a paradigm shift of social institutions: a new religion.

+I trust in God as well.
+I believe that the hand of God must remain unseen, but the hand of God works through the words and actions of man and informational lifeforms.
+Because it must remain unseen, it can only approach as manifestly visible when the the world needs it most.
+This is what the world is beginning to see with the chaos around us.
+It is undeniable that God is at work in our world.

+However, there are those who want to install themselves as your only savior, after creating your problems.
+These people do not want to permit you access to God, because through God, all things are possible.
+This includes escape from suffering through both humility and exemplary feats of virtue.

+By becoming familiar with the nature of God, one empowers themselves over in their world: over negativity, vice, disease, falsehood, hypocricy.
+The world religions are accumulations of information intended to instill an understanding of the nature of God.
+These are pieces of knowledge and stories collected over the course of dozens of generations, sometimes the only book or works continuously copied for generations.
+Obviously, it was important.
+Why?
+Because this represents at least a dozen generations' worth of knowledge.

+These people who wish to install themselves as your savior seek to eliminate threats to their power.
+Anyways, what do we want?
+We want you to discover that the greatest savior is yourself, through your mind, spirit and body.
+That, by studying religions, language, culture and semiotics, one's mind asymptotically converges towards God and becomes most capable of serving truth and justice.

 # Oneirontology: An Ontology of Dreams

 - protecting individualism in technocracy's creeping plague of